gscooke/AlexaNissanLeaf/README.md

 ## Other:
 * **debugLogging** : _boolean_
-: Creates additional logging entries when set to true
+: Creates additional logging entries when set to anything truthy, set to blank or remove if you want to disable